Why Filter Your Tap Water?

 And last, but not least: don't forget to choose a stainless steel, glass or BPA-free reusable plastic water bottle to carry your filtered tap water on the go.

 P.S.
 Wondering about NSF Certified water filters?
-The EWG says if a filter is labeled “NSF certified,” it may be certified their product evaluation company to improve water’s taste and odor but not necessarily guaranteed to remove any specific contaminants.
+The EWG says if a filter is labeled “NSF certified,” it may be certified by their product evaluation company to improve water’s taste and odor, but not necessarily guaranteed to remove any specific contaminants.
 So be sure to read the fine print.